 When moving your plants, you want to make sure they are properly secured in plastic pots, which are less likely to break.
 Ceramic is more likely to break when transported in a car or moving van, which means you could lose not only the plant but also a treasured pot.

 According to Angie’s List, you should transition your plants to a plastic container a week or so before the move so that they can get acclimated to the new pot.
 When packing the plants away, place the pots in a large box and make sure everything is snug and cannot move around freely.
 You should transport plants in a climate controlled car or moving company truck.
-According to Apple Moving Company, moving companies may not allow you to transport plants because of the added liability and interstate regulations, so make sure to understand their rules thoroughly.
+According to a Texas mover, moving companies may not allow you to transport plants because of the added liability and interstate regulations, so make sure to understand their rules thoroughly.

 Protecting Fruits and Vegetables